The power of a background in portrait photography

 From tablecloths to bedsheets, you might have great background materials already sitting around the house.
 To create the portrait above, Anna Turková used a stretched bedsheet with natural window light and a reflector.
 “My advice is to follow the light and learn the basics of photography first,” she says.

 DIY backdrops can also work outdoors.
-Inna Mosina used a sheer, billowy organza on a snowy day to create a dreamy, ethereal in the winter snow (below).
+Inna Mosina used a sheer, billowy organza on a snowy day to create a dreamy, ethereal mood in the snow (below).

 Vintage fabrics